 Multi-practitioner clinics run on Jane.
 Their books run on QuickBooks or Xero.
 The gap between the two is where deposits stop matching, practitioner pay gets fuzzy, and year-end becomes a mess.
-Closing that gap is the only thing we do.
+Closing that gap is the only thing this practice does.

 These are the five things clinic owners tell us they've given up trying to fix.
 They're all fixable.